DLR-RM/BlenderProc/examples/entity_displacement_modifier/README.md

 1.) `cf_add_uv_mapping` - section of the `EntityManipulator` for adding a uv map to an object if uv map is missing.

-* This step is mandatory for adding a displacement modifier to an object, if the object does't have a uv_map.
+* This step is mandatory for adding a displacement modifier to an object, if the object doesn't have a uv_map.
 Because if a object doesn't have a uv_map it is not possible to put a texture over it.
 And without texture a displacement is not possible.
-For uv mapping we have to chose a `projection`.
+For the UV mapping we have to chose a `projection`.
 Possible projection types given by blender are: "cube", "cylinder", "smart" and "sphere".

-2.) `cf_add_displacement_modifier_with_texture` - section of the `EntityManipulator` for adding a displace modifier with texture to an entity.
+2.) `cf_add_displacement_modifier_with_texture` - section of the `EntityManipulator` for adding a displacement modifier with texture to an entity.

 * First we need a `texture` to lay over the object.
 This can be a random or a specific texture.
 For possible `texture`'s data types check `provider.sampler.Texture` documentation.
 * All other, following parameter are not mandatory but can be used to further customize the displacement.
 * By adding a value to `min_vertices_for_subdiv` we can check if a subdivision modifier is necessary for the entity.
 If the vertices of a entity are less than `min_vertices_for_subdiv` a Subdivision modifier will be added to increase the number of vertices.
-The number of vertices of a entity is having a big effect on the displacement modifier.
-If there are not enough, the displacement is not working well.
+The number of vertices of a entity has a big effect on the displacement modifier.
+If there are not enough vertices, the displacement modifier will not work well.
 * If a subdivision is being applied the `subdiv_level` defines the numbers of subdivisions to perform on the entity.
 We are using one or two in this example.
 * `mid_level` is the texture value that gives no displacement.
 Having `0.5` like we do, means that only half of the object will be displaced, which is a good value to start from.
 * `strength` is the amount to displace geometry.
 We are here sampling the `strength` over a gaussian distribution with mean `0.0` and standard deviation of `0.5`.